ribtoks/linuxdeploy/README.md

 # linuxdeploy
-A tool for creating standalone Linux applications
+A tool for deploying standalone Linux applications

 [![Build Status](https://travis-ci.org/Ribtoks/linuxdeploy.svg?branch=master)](https://travis-ci.org/Ribtoks/linuxdeploy)

 # Description
 **linuxdeploy** inspects the executable file and deploys it alongside with all the dependencies to a specified location.
-Afterwards RPATH is fixed correctly so deployed executable only uses deployed libraries.
+Afterwards RPATH is fixed correctly so the deployed executable only uses deployed libraries.
 Main use-case for this tool is _deploying Qt applications on Linux without pain in the format of AppImage_, however your mileage may vary.

+Find more info in the [CONTRIBUTING.md](https://github.com/Ribtoks/linuxdeploy/blob/master/CONTRIBUTING.md)

 # Build